imagej/imagej.github.io/pages/Multi_Stack_Montage.md

 pre-select any images.

 ![Example on RGB Stacks.
-Also works on multichannel, multislice, timepoints and any combination](Hyperstacks_Montage_example.jpg "Example on RGB Stacks.
-Also works on multichannel, multislice, timepoints and any combination")
+Also works on multichannel, multislice, timepoints and any combination](/images/pages/Hyperstacks_Montage_example.jpg "Example on RGB Stacks.
+Also works on multichannel, multislice, timepoints and any combination")"

 This plugin is useful when montaging multiple views or when montaging RGB datasets all in one go.